hrennau/foxpath/README.md

 Foxpath contains a great number of utility functions available alongside with the functions defined by the XPath 3.0 standard.
-Example: the following call returns the frequency distribution of document root names in Clark notation, found in the XML documents contained by the Oxygen folder $oxygen/frameworks/dita:
+Example: the following call returns the frequency distribution of document root names in Clark notation, found in the XML documents contained by the Oxygen folder `$oxygen/frameworks/dita`, excluding documents with a root element without namespace URI:
 <pre>fox "/programm*/*oxy*/frameworks/dita//*.xml\*[namespace-uri(.)]\cname() => freq()"</pre>
 Result:
 <pre>